-- i.
-Efforts should be made to preserve the species that are endangered. - ii.
-Varieties of food crops, forage plants, timber trees, livestock, animals and their wild relatives should be preserved; - iii.
-International trade in wild plants and animals be regulated. - iv.
-Habitats where species feed, breed, rest and nurse their young should be safeguarded and protected. - v.
-Each country should identify habitats of wild relatives and ensure their protection. - vi.
-Prevention of extinction requires proper planning and management. - vii.
-To protect, preserve and propagate the variety of species within natural boundaries, the Government of India passed the Wild Life (Protection) Act, 1972, under which national parks and sanctuaries were established and biosphere reserves declared.
+- (i) Efforts should be made to preserve the species that are endangered. - (ii) Prevention of extinction requires proper planning and management. - (iii) Varieties of food crops, forage plants, timber trees, livestock, animals and their wild relatives should be preserved; - (iv) Each country should identify habitats of wild relatives and ensure their protection. - (v) Habitats where species feed, breed, rest and nurse their young should be safeguarded and protected. - (vi) International trade in wild plants and animals be regulated. - vii To protect, preserve and propagate the variety of species within natural boundaries, the Government of India passed the Wild Life (Protection) Act, 1972, under which national parks and sanctuaries were established and biosphere reserves declared.